PublioElio/Java-Programming-DAM/README.md

 This unit introduces the concept of __functions__, the advantages of its use and implementation in the code.
 The exercises deal with imput parameters, automating functions, __overloading__ and writing programs that make use of __recursion__.
 Also, students will learn how to make their first libraries in Java.

 ### Unit 5: arrays
+In this topic we work with `arrays` to store multiple values in a variable.
+We create `arrays` of different types and lengths, in addition to performing the most common operations with `arrays`.
+Programs that make use of this element will be designed, modifying the length of the `arrays` at runtime without losing the data.
+Use of the Java API related to `arrays` and apply its use to troubleshooting.